cosmos/ibc-go/docs/apps/interchain-accounts/overview.md

 The implementation of ICS27 on ibc-go uses this assumption in its security considerations.
 The implementation assumes the authentication module will not try to open channels on owner addresses it does not control.

 The implementation assumes other IBC application modules will not bind to ports within the ICS27 namespace.

+## Known Bugs

+- Fee-enabled Interchain Accounts channels cannot be reopened in case of closure due to packet timeout.
+Regular channels (non fee-enabled) can be reopened.
+A fix for this bug has been implemented, but, since it is API breaking, it is only available from v5.x.
+See [this PR](https://github.com/cosmos/ibc-go/pull/2302) for more details.